INSATunisia/TP-ArchLog/docs/tp3.md

 [![Download TP3](img/pdf.png)](tp3.pdf)

 # Introduction
-A software company (GLx) wants to build a forecast and planning solution (F&P) for a fashion retailer, to help them predict their future sales and figure out which goods are needed for each store, location, channel and on any given day, and this in order to be able to order the right amount to fulfill the demand.
+A software company (INSATix) wants to build a forecast and planning solution (F&P) for a fashion retailer, to help them predict their future sales and figure out which goods are needed for each store, location, channel on any given day, in order to be able to order the right amount to fulfill the demand.
 Then comes the "planning" side of the solution, where retail planners can benefit from the best planning strategies and use both these strategies and the generated forecast in order to plan a compelling assortment of products with the right choice count, depth and breadth; or how to build optimized price and promotional strategies.

-The team (UI, backend and data engineers) of  GLx has already held multiple meetings with the client in order to figure out the functional and non-functional requirements of this solution and they have agreed that there needs to be 3 applications: 2 web applications (One for forecasting and one for planning) and another headless application.
+The team (UI, backend and data engineers) of  INSATix has already held multiple meetings with the client in order to figure out the functional and non-functional requirements of this solution and they have agreed that there needs to be 3 applications: 2 web applications (One for forecasting and one for planning) and another headless application.

 # Functional requirements
 - Forecast Application: